tdewolff/minify/cmd/minify/README.md

       -a, --all                              Minify all files, including hidden files and files in hidden directories -b, --bundle                           Bundle files by concatenation into a single file --cpuprofile string                Export CPU profile
-          --css-precision int                Number of significant digits to preserve in numbers, 0 is all (default 0) -h, --help                             Show usage
+          --css-precision int                Number of significant digits to preserve in numbers, 0 is all --exclude string                   Filename exclusion pattern, excludes files from being processed -h, --help                             Show usage
           --html-keep-comments               Preserve all comments
           --html-keep-conditional-comments   Preserve all IE conditional comments